shbv/azure_ml/capstone/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

 We use Logistic regression, which is a linear classification model.
-We chose it since for its simplicity and that its a good starting point for ML modeling.
+We chose it for its simplicity, which makes it a good starting point for ML modeling.
-We use hyperdrive to seach for the hyperparameters
+We use Azure Hyperdrive to tune the model's hyperparameters:
 - Hyperparameters:
   - The inverse of regularization strength (C).
 Smaller values of C implies more regularization and less model overfitting to training dataset.
 More values between 0.1 & 1.0 and fewer values less than 0.1 and greater than 1.0 were chosen
   - Max number of iterations (max_iter) allowed for solver convergence during model training.
 Few values greater than default setting of 100 were chosen.